GreenTeaSeb/lofi/README.md

 - del : delete selected recent app from list
 - enter : run selected app in list or if nothing is selected, the command in the input bar
 - esc : exit launcher
+- ctrl+r : reload the cache and program

 ## Config